 ...
 IN WAYS that will make you smile, laugh out loud and maybe even tear up.

 MORE Memories is for people who: loved making homemade ice cream and catching mosquitoes in their Aunt’s back yard; can still sing the Rawhide theme song, L’eggs Commercial, and 99 Bottles of Beer on the Wall; couldn’t have made it without their best friend, cousins and siblings; and dearly loved Skateland, Snow Days, eating PB&J sandwiches, and playing with horny toads, better than anything.

-As a “bonus”, Bill’s sequel also shares hysterical “older” Memories about Hendrix concerts; intramural activities and adult beverages; finding a wiener in a jar at Oklahoma University; and his Cousin Sonny’s get-rich-quick Worm Ranch.
+As a “bonus”, Bill’s sequel also shares “older” Memories about intramural high school activities and adult beverages; finding a wiener in a jar at Oklahoma University; and his Cousin Sonny’s get-rich-quick Worm Ranch.

 Spoiler alert: If you open MORE Memories, you may be the latest person of a certain age to say: “I simply cannot remember the last time I enjoyed reading a book so much.”